Jmetz99/Data-Collection-Pipeline/README.md

 In this milestone I ran prometheus, an open-source software for monitoring and alerting, on my EC2 instance to track metrics from prometheus itself, the operating system and docker.
 With the data outputted from prometheus I created a grafana dashboard to present these metrics in a accessible format.

 ## Milestone 10
+In this milestone I learnt how to implememt continuous integration by using Github actions to automate the building of a docker image after any new pushes to my scraper's repository and then push this image to dockerhub.
+I then used cron on my ec2 instance to automatically stop my scraper, pull the latest image from dockerhub and then run this once a day.